Editorial methodology

 AI Tools

-Every AIVario rating is an editorial score from hands-on testing — not an average of user reviews.
+Every AIVario rating is an editorial score from hands-on testing by EdGrows — not an average of anonymous user reviews.

-Every AI tool on AIVario is rated on a 1–5 scale based on direct professional testing by our editorial team.
-Our ratings are editorial — meaning they reflect AIVario's genuine opinion after hands-on use, not an average of anonymous user reviews.
+Every AI tool on AIVario is rated on a 1–5 scale based on direct professional testing by EdGrows (me, the AIVario editor).
+Ratings are editorial — meaning they reflect my genuine opinion after hands-on use, not an average of anonymous user reviews that can be manipulated or faked.

 What each rating means